N6REJ/joomla-packager/README.md

 ## 📄 License

-This project is open source and available under the MIT License.
+This project is open source and available under the GPL3+ License.

 ## 🙏 Credits